chazhurd/APE/docs/SRS.md

 The administrator has the ability to override any decisions made by the teacher when it comes to grades and passing/failing students.
 Once the administrator makes edits, the teacher cannot reverse those changes.

 ### 3.4.4 This account type will have the ability to create, view, and download reports from the system.
 The system will be able to generate reports with the information specified by the Teacher.
-There will be Reports Section that the Teacher can select like the following:
+There will be a Reports Section such that the Teacher can select the following:
-- Add ‘Generate Yearly Reports’ to Reports Section.
-(Students who completed the ape, what the pass rate is, what the average score per year is and the avg for each quarter individually)
+- ‘Generate Yearly Reports’ in Reports Section.
+Students who completed the ape, what the pass rate is, what the average score per academic year or date range is and the average for each quarter individually
+- 'All Failed Students Report' function where all the Students that have failed and the number of times they have failed.
-- Add ‘Number of Attempts Report’ to Reports Section and their respective scores.
+- ‘Number of Attempts Report’ function that generates a number of attempts a Student that and their respective scores.
+- 'Third Try Report' function that will present the Students who have taken the APE 3 times showing dates and scores, earliest to latest.
-- Add ‘Export’ functionality that would generate a Report in CSV format.
+- ‘Export’ functionality that would generate a Report in CSV format.

 ### 3.5 Administrator
 There can only be a maximum 2 of this account type.
 With this account, the user has ultimate control